yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/dialog.md

 var callback = function (code, response) {}
 ```

 If messaging succeeds, `code` is `plugin.FacebookAgent.CODE_SUCCEED`.
-If the messaging fails, `code` is error code and `response` is a JSON containing error message as the form below,
+If the messaging fails, `code` is error code and `response` is a JSON containing error message as the example below,

 ```javascript
 {